-- Evaluate - As business goals change its prudent to evaluate that the KPI is providing the right measurements - or is still strategically align to its intended purpose.
+- Evaluate - As business goals change, it's prudent to evaluate whether the KPI is providing the correct measurements - or is still strategically aligned to its intended purpose.

-How SMART objectives help in a real-world Example
+How SMARTER objectives help in a real-world Example

-A hugely important KPI that companies with subscription models should be not only be monitoring but should be looking to improve is customer retention rate (CRR).
+A hugely important KPI that companies with subscription models should be monitoring and looking to improve is customer retention rate (CRR).
 It's a critical measure in being able to sustain growth.
 Let's say an identified business objective would be to reduce the amount of paying customers that cancel.
-The goal would be to reduce cancellations or increase retention by 10% over the next 12 months.
+The goal would be to minimize cancellations or increase retention by 10% over the next 12 months.

 - Specific: To reduce the number of cancellations and increase client retention.

-- Achievable: Can we achieve this? – Its plausible with some changes in process, some incentives and customer service improvements the CRR can go from 6% to 10%.
+- Achievable: Can we achieve this? – Its plausible that with some process changes, incentives and customer service improvements, the CRR can go from 6% to 10%.

 - Relevant: This is certainly relevant as CRR for subscription models is a fundamental measurement that indicates growth or stagnation.

-- Revise: We will revise this KPI, if, and when the goal appears to be too optimistic or pessimistic – or if any other external factors outside our influence affect the goal target.
+- Revise: We will revise this KPI if and when the goal appears too optimistic or pessimistic – or if any other external factors outside our influence affect the goal target.